-- 6.1 The merSETA's grants funding targets pertaining to PIVOTAL, NON-PIVOTAL interventions (initiatives) aligned to merSETA strategic priorities, as identified in the Sector Skill Plan (SSP), Strategic Plan (SP), Annual Performance Plan (APP) and National Skills Development Plan (NSDP) 2030 outcomes. - 6.2 PIVOTAL programmes include: learnerships, apprenticeships, bursaries, skills programmes, skills set, Individual modules (Occupational certificates), part qualification (Quality Council for Trades and Occupations (QCTO) modularized qualification, graduate internships (Technical and Vocational Education and Training (TVET) Colleges, Universities of Technology and Universities) and student internships (Categories A, B and C). - 6.3 Entities eligible to apply for discretionary grant funding to undertake PIVOTAL programmes include but not limited to: Employer companies, Non-Governmental Organisations (NGOs), Non-Governmental Organisations (NPOs), Community-Based Organisations (CBOs), Non-Profit Company (NPC), Public Education and Training Institutions, Government partnership and public entities.
+- 6.1 The merSETA's grants funding targets pertaining to PIVOTAL, and NON-PIVOTAL interventions (initiatives) aligned to the merSETA strategic priorities, as identified in the Sector Skill Plan (SSP), Strategic Plan (SP), Annual Performance Plan (APP) and National Skills Development Plan (NSDP) 2030 outcomes. - 6.2 The PIVOTAL programmes include: learnerships, apprenticeships, bursaries, skills programmes, skills set, individual modules (Occupational Certificates), part qualification Quality Council for Trades and Occupations (QCTO) modularized qualification, graduate internships Technical and Vocational Education and Training (TVET) Colleges, Universities of Technology and Universities and student internships Categories A, B and C. - 6.3 The entities that are eligible to apply for discretionary grant funding to undertake PIVOTAL programmes include but are not limited to Employer companies, Non-Governmental Organisations (NGOs), Non-Governmental Organisations (NPOs), Community-Based Organisations (CBOs), Non-Profit Companies (NPCs), Public Education and Training Institutions, Government partnership and public entities.

-Document Title Grants Criteria and Guideline Document Number DGD-GL-001 Revision Date 11 July 2022 Page Number Page 18 of 40 Next Revision Date 01 April 2025 Revision Number Rev 04 Access Controlled
+Document Number Grants Criteria and Guideline 2023/24 Document Number DGD-GL-001 Revision Date 06 April 2023 Page Number Page 16 of 38 Next Revision Date 01 April 2025 Revision Number Rev 07 Access Controlled

-- 6.4 Applications for funding of PIVOTAL programmes are submitted following an official notice from merSETA published in public platforms (Newspapers) including the merSETA website-www.merseta.org.za and merSETA social media/platforms.
+- 6.4 The applications for funding of PIVOTAL programmes are submitted following an official notice from the merSETA published in public platforms (Newspapers) including the merSETA website-www.merseta.org.za and the merSETA social media/platforms.
 The application notice determines the application submission method as well as submission deadline.
-Any application that does not comply with the application notice will automatically be disqualified. - 6.5 Applications for funding of bursaries for unemployed learners may be allocated to entities that will manage the bursary programme, including selection according to means test, support student during the learning and fulfil the merSETA reporting requirements. - 6.6 Permanent merSETA employees' children bursary towards accredited, registered part qualification, and full qualification will be managed and reported by merSETA.
+Any application that does not comply with the application notice will automatically be disqualified. - 6.5 The applications for funding of bursaries for unemployed learners may be allocated to the entities that will manage the bursary programme, including selection according to means test, support student during the learning and fulfil the merSETA reporting requirements. - 6.6 The permanent merSETA employees' children bursary towards accredited, registered part qualification, and full qualification will be managed and reported by the merSETA.

-Document Title Grants Criteria and Guid Grants Criteria and Guideline Document Number DGD-GL-001 DGD-GL-001 Revision Date 11 July 2022 Page Number Page 19 of 40 Next Revision Date 01 April 2025 Revision Number Rev 04 Access Controlled
+Document Number Grants Criteria and Guideline 2023/24 Document Number DGD-GL-001 Revision Date 06 April 2023 Page Number Page 17 of 38 Next Revision Date 01 April 2025 Revision Number Rev 07 Access Controlled